David A. Logan

 David Logan served as Dean at Roger Williams School of Law from 2003 to 2014, making him one of the nation's longest-serving law deans.
 In 2014, he returned to full-time teaching and research.
 In November 2019, he was appointed as an Adviser on the new American Law Institute (ALI) Restatement of the Law Third, Torts: Defamation and Privacy.

 A graduate of the University of Virginia School of Law, Professor Logan clerked for a federal judge and practiced with a major Washington, D.C., law firm, representing Native American tribes.
+He served as co-counsel in Havens Realty Corp. v.
+Coleman, 455 U.S. 363 (1982), a major Supreme Court decision interpreting the Fair Housing Act.
 He was a faculty member at Wake Forest University School of Law from 1981 to 2003, where he won awards for his teaching of Torts, Media Law, and Professional Responsibility.
 His publications, focusing on the intersection of Tort law and the First Amendment, have appeared in major journals, including the Michigan Law Review and the Virginia Law Review.
 He has been a visiting professor at a number of law schools, most recently, Arizona and Florida State College of Law.

 In 2009, Rhode Island Legal Services (RILS) recognized Logan for his “dedication and commitment to equal justice in the law.”
 He was also honored by the NAACP for his outstanding efforts toward achieving diversity and inclusiveness in legal education.
 And in January 2010 he received the American Association of Law School’s Deborah L. Rhode Award for making “an outstanding contribution to increasing pro bono and public service opportunities in law school through scholarship, leadership, or service.”